Pexels From: Breakingpic

 Don’t Skimp On Their Salary

 You may be tempted to pay them a little less than you would an in-house assistant, but I would caution you against this.
 Why?
 Well, at the end of the day you get what you pay for.
-Need to check the budget report has been proof read correctly?
+Need to check the budget report has been proofread correctly?

-You head straight over to www.grammarly.com or, when you want your cleaner, dog groomer and hair stylist paid on time, you need to find someone you know is capable of multitasking, flourishes in a high-pressure environment and doesn’t mind lots of last minute requests.
+You can head straight over to http://www.grammarly.com or, when you want your cleaner, dog groomer and hair stylist paid on time, you need to find someone you know is capable of multitasking, flourishes in a high-pressure environment and doesn’t mind lots of last minute requests.
 Hiring a college student who’ll only be able to dedicate a small percentage of their time to tasks, as opposed to someone with previous PA experience will make all the difference to the successful running of your business.
 If you’re tempted to save the extra bucks then just think about what would happen if there were any translation issues!

 Check Your Time Zones